 ICP trains and certifies inline-skaters to become professional instructors.
 ICP has been industry proven to be safe, fun and effective since it started in 1991, it is currently the most widely accepted standard for inline skate education in the world.

 I have been coaching officially since I obtained my ICP in 2003.
 I started coaching at one of the skating schools before I left to do my own private coaching.
 Every skating school had its own unique standard curriculums and coaching methods to follow strictly.
 So when the students progressed to the next session and were coached by a different instructor, the students should be able to proceed with the same methodology.
 However not all students were suitable for the one-for-all curriculum and coaching method.
 So even I had many ways to teach a particular skill, I couldn’t demonstrate them.

-Deal to the restrictions, I decided to do my own part time coaching at flexible times.
+Deal to the restrictions, I decided to do my own coaching at flexible times.
 Doing my own private classes allow me to adjust and improve my program anytime during the class to suit the students.
 And ever since I’ve started to provide private coaching, I have coached more than 1800 private students (as of October 2019).

 Resting on the bench and drinking water.
 The little boy skated towards me and asked to sit on my laps.
 Lifted him onto my laps.
 He turned around and smiled, “I love you, teacher.”

 I only started to learn inline skating in my late 20s.
 I could have started skating when I was younger but I didn’t know how to start until colleagues guided me basic walking with skates.
 My colleagues were good skaters but they were not good in teaching.
 I fell many times and had bruises on my limbs even though I wore safety gears.
 I wasn’t taught the proper way to fall.
 I spent lots of times struggling to figure out the right skating techniques and, in the process, bruises were common signs.

 I can still remember when I told my friend I was learning to skate, she said,”Huh?
 So old already still learn skating?”